Deal Structure M&A Strategy

 5. Picking the structure without involving tax counsel

 Deal structure is a joint legal-and-tax decision.
-I've seen M&A attorneys draft purchase agreements for a structure that their client's CPA later realized was tax-inefficient - requiring a restructure that added $50K in legal fees and two months to the timeline.
+I've seen M&A attorneys draft purchase agreements for a structure that their client's CPA later realized was tax-inefficient - requiring a restructure that added significant legal fees and two months to the timeline.
 Get your M&A attorney and tax advisor in the same room before you sign the LOI.

 Quick Reference: Which Structure When?